tanjadaa/IBM-Prediction/README.md

 ![image](https://github.com/tanjadaa/IBM-Prediction/blob/main/Pictures/Confusion%20Matrix.png)

 ### Feature Importance

-Shows the relative importance of each feature in predicting the target, based on an averaging of nine different importance measures.
+This shows the relative importance of each feature in predicting the target, based on an averaging of nine different importance measures.

-This pipeline is more balanced as it uses two columns as the most important predictors: OVERDUE_BALANCE and CREDIT_HISTORY.
+This pipeline is more balanced as it uses two columns as the most important predictors: Overdue_Balance and Credit_History.

 ![image](https://github.com/tanjadaa/IBM-Prediction/blob/main/Pictures/Feature%20Importance.png)